 When the show was over we had the chance for a little more conversation and many hugs.

-However, much too soon, it was time to say goodbye to a dear friend and his new bride.
+However, much too soon, it was time to say goodbye to a dear friend.

 Hopefully, we will see this force of nature touch down in this area again soon.
 If you’re VERY lucky, your area will be next.